expressjs/expressjs.com/_includes/readmes/morgan.md

 ### express/connect

-Simple app that will log all request in the Apache combined format to STDOUT
+Sample app that will log all request in the Apache combined format to STDOUT

 ```js
 var express = require('express')